Chones17/cse341-project/README.md

     - [ ] Data validation for each GET, POST, PUT, and DELETE route
     - [ ] Each route returns 400 or 500 error based on validation
 - Error Handling
-    - [ ] Error handling for each GET, POST, PUT, and DELETE route
+    - [x] Error handling for each GET, POST, PUT, and DELETE route
-    - [ ] Each route returns 400 or 500 error based on handling
+    - [x] Each route returns 400 or 500 error based on handling
 - REST
     - [ ] Rest file updated to test each endpoint

+## Development
+Checklist for development team to ensure compatability in local and production environment.
+- [ ] Pull respository changes
+- [ ] Run dependency changes: `npm install`
+- [ ] Update Callback URL: `/config/auth.js`
+- [ ] Update Swagger host: `swagger.js`
+- [ ] Update Swagger schemes (HTTP/HTTPS): `swagger.js`
+- [ ] Generate new Swagger.json file: `npm run swagger`

+Note: When ready to Push to GitHub respository follow the last four steps of the process.

 ## Dependencies
 - Cors